 As an expert digital piano consultant to many people throughout the world, I like to share my knowledge of digital pianos with people just like you.
 There are SO many choices when it comes to new digital pianos these days and people obviously want the best piano tone and touch they can get (with some other nice features) for the lowest price possible that fits within their budget.
-The variations of digital pianos also can make it confusing because they can come in nice full size furniture cabinets, smaller slimline modern cabinets, lighter weight portable pianos with built-in speakers and optional manufacturer built stands & pedals, and also portable pianos with no built-in speakers.
+The variations of digital pianos can make it confusing because they can come in nice full size furniture cabinets, smaller slimline modern cabinets, lighter weight portable pianos with built-in speakers and optional manufacturer built stands & pedals, and also portable pianos with no built-in speakers.
 There are a number of digital piano configurations because people have different musical tastes and needs such as being used for home, church, school, stage, recording studio, gigging, or other venues.

-I know it's difficult for people to judge these various brands and models on their own when they really don't have the experience & expertise, and it can get more confusing when different piano and instrument stores tell you different things depending on the brands they're selling.
-That's why I am happy to help anyone who wishes to contact me and will answer their questions about what might be best for you based on the actual facts about what these pianos can actually do.
-Even though the choices I have made here for my top digital piano picks are good ones, there may be other options for YOU depending on your price range and specific needs & wants.
-I am committed to good digital pianos, good music, good piano instruction, and enjoying the entire experience.
+I know it's difficult for most people to judge these various brands and models on their own when they don't have the experience & expertise.
+It can also get even more confusing when different piano and music instrument stores tell you different things depending on the brands they're selling.
+That's why I am happy to help people who wish to contact me and will answer your questions about what might be best for you based on the actual facts about what these pianos can actually do.
+Even though the choices I have talked about here for my top digital piano picks are good ones, there may be other options for YOU depending on your particular price range and specific needs & wants.
+I am committed to helping people get good digital pianos, playing good music, having good piano instruction, and enjoying the entire experience.
 I don't work for piano manufacturers nor do I have a favorite brand or model.
 It really depends on your musical goals, playing experience on pianos, the type of music you want to play, and price range you are comfortable in.
-Go to the link below to see how important I believe music is in the lives of children and why you should should get involved in your community (if possible) like I have in furthering the positive power of music in the lives of others.
+Go to the link below to see what music involvement should be like in the lives of children and why you should should get your children and/or yourself involved in music.

 Why Kids Should Play Piano!